SciLifeLab/software-development/python.md

 This means that the package needs a ``setup.py`` file which is used by ``setuptools`` during installation.
 To expose scripts it's preferred to use [entry points][entry-points] over explicit python scripts.

+## Starting point
+To easy get set up with a base project structure we should provide a central skeleton repository to base future Python projects on.

 ## Python 2 vs. 3 support
 Code should be written to take advantage of straight forward ways to accomplish universal Python support.
 This means: